GSTT-CSC/csc-test-site/_pages/fellowship_cohort4.md

 <p>No. Medical and dental trainees must hold a National Training Number on a specialty training programme leading to CCT in its own right for the duration of the post.
 </p>

-<strong>Do I have to know how coding or programming to be eligible? </strong>
+<strong>Do I have to know coding or programming to be eligible? </strong>

 <p>No. Prior knowledge of coding and programming is not an essential criterion of the Person Specification.
 Previous fellows have been recruited without such experience.
 </p>